-Table 2 shows the DiD model estimates.
-Overall, there are fewer business establishments in hit blocks in the four years following the disaster.
-The continuous damage model implies that the number of establishments decreases by around 3% (p-value <0.001) in blocks that sustain the average (EF 1.8) amount of damage.
-Establishment closings are highest in severely damaged blocks, where the business survival rate declines by 10% (p-value <0.001).
-To our surprise, the business survival rate is 4% higher (p-value 0.004) in low damaged blocks.
 One potential explanation is that businesses located in blocks that sustain relatively minor damage receive more post-tornado business, since nearby establishments in more severely damaged blocks are less likely to be open.
-The triple difference disaster assistance tornado results, discussed in the next section, show that only establishments located in low damage blocks where federal disaster assistance is allocated have a positive survival rate.
+The triple difference disaster assistance tornado results, discussed in the next section, show that only establishments located in low-damage blocks where federal disaster assistance is allocated have a positive survival rate.

 The employment and sales findings mirror the survival results.
-Our continuous model estimates imply that employment and sales decrease by 6% (p-value <0.001) and 19% (p-value <0.001), respectively.
-The binned model estimates are positive in the low damage blocks, negative in the medium damage blocks, and most negative in the high damage blocks.
-All coefficients are statistically significant at conventional significance levels.
+Our continuous model estimates imply that employment and sales decrease by 5% (p-value <0.001) and 17% (p-value <0.001), respectively.
+The binned model estimates are positive in the low-damage blocks, negative in the medium-damage blocks, and most negative in the high-damage blocks.
+The low and high damage coefficients are all statistically significant at conventional significance levels.